openstack-archive/tripleo-validations/README.rst

 Validations that are run on a fresh machine *before* the undercloud is installed.

+- `undercloud-ram.yaml`: Verify the undercloud fits the RAM requirements

 Pre Introspection
 ~~~~~~~~~~~~~~~~~

 Validations that are run when the undercloud is ready to perform hardware
 introspection.

+- `undercloud-ram.yaml`: Verify the undercloud fits the RAM requirements

 Pre Deployment
 ~~~~~~~~~~~~~~